yale-winter/Draw-Note-Unity-Hololens-2-Sprint/README.md

 The controls in Draw Note are the regular style of Hololens 2 controls.

+**While drawing:**
+The User holds out arm in front of their body in a comfortable position.
+In *Normal Mode* the drawing will happen just beyond this.
+The User can move their hand, arm, head, body and look around while continue to draw.
+Read Drawing Modes later for more details.

-There is 3 ways to interact:
+**There is 3 ways to interact with buttons:**
 1. The User's Gaze is directed at the Button from a distance, and then they make the Air Tap gesture (focus gaze then right click in emulator)
 2. The User says the Voice Command associated with the button/action ex.
 "RED", "DRAW", "STOP"
 3. The User does a nearby hand interaction, by actually pressing the button with their finger

-There are two Menus that are context dependant:
+**There are two Menus that are context dependant:**
 1. Small Note Drawing Menu - Is smaller and is active while the User is drawing.
 It simply directs the user to say "STOP" to stop, and it has a Stop Button
 2. Drawing Details Menu - Is larger and is active while the User is not drawing.
 It contains buttons for all input options listed below.